As amended at the annual meeting of 25 June 2023.

-We believe that each person has the right to offer goods and services to others on the free market.
-Therefore we oppose all intervention by government into the area of economics.
-The only justifiable role of existing governments in the economic realm is to protect property rights, adjudicate disputes, and provide a legal framework in which voluntary trade is protected.
+Every individual has the right to offer goods and services to others on the free market.
+Where governments exist, the only justifiable role in the economic realm is to protect property rights, adjudicate disputes, and provide a legal framework in which voluntary trade is protected.

 We oppose any attempts to ban or regulate investing in stock-market index futures or new financial instruments which may emerge in the future.
-In particular, Blue Sky laws which limit small and risky investments need to be repealed.
+In particular, Blue Sky laws which limit small and risky investments must be repealed.

 We recognize that government control over money and banking is the primary cause of inflation and depression.
-Individuals engaged in voluntary exchange should be free to own and use as money any mutually agreeable item: such as commodity based currency, like gold coins denominated by units of weight, or cryptocurrency, like Bitcoin.
-We favor the elimination of all government fiat money and all government minted coins.
-All restrictions upon the private minting of coins should be abolished so that minting can be open to the competition of the free market.
-We call for the state to desist attempts to regulate cryptocurrency as well as the abolition of all state usury laws.
+Individuals engaged in voluntary exchange must be free to own and use as money any mutually agreeable item.
+We favor the elimination of all government fiat money and call for the repeal of all legal tender laws and of all compulsory governmental units of account.

 We favor free-market banking.
-We call for the abolition of the National Banking System, and all similar national and state interventions affecting banking and credit.
+We call for the abolition of the national banking system, and all similar national and state interventions affecting banking and credit.
 Our opposition encompasses all controls on the rate of interest.
-There should be unrestricted competition among banks and depository institutions of all types, including private insurance agencies competing for the business of protecting investors deposits that is current granted as limited and without competition by the the National Credit Union Administration and the Federal Deposit Insurance Corporation.
+There must be unrestricted competition among banks and depository institutions of all types, including private insurance agencies competing for the business of protecting investors' deposits, without competition by the National Credit Union Administration and the Federal Deposit Insurance Corporation.

 Above all we call for the abolition of the unaccountable Federal Reserve that issues its own money created without oversight and lends it at interest to the government and other banking institutions.

 We oppose all government guarantees of loans.
 Such guarantees transfer resources to special interests as effectively as actual government expenditures and, at the national level, exceed direct government loans in total amount.
-All national, state, and local government agencies whose primary function is to guarantee loans should be abolished.
+Such government meddling also distorts decisions about lending risk, as we have seen with recent crises relating to housing and student loans.
+All national, state, and local government agencies whose primary function is to guarantee loans must be abolished.

-Relief or exemption from taxation or from any other involuntary government intervention should not be considered a subsidy.
+Relief or exemption from taxation or from any other involuntary government intervention must not be considered a subsidy.

-We support the right of people to associate or not associate in labor unions, just as we recognize that the existence of a union does not grant powers that the individuals within the union do not posess.
+We support the right of people to freely associate in labor unions, just as we recognize that the existence of a union does not grant powers that the individuals within the union do not possess.
 The existence of boycotts, strikes, and lockouts does not justify the initiation of violence against other workers, employers, strike-breakers, or innocent bystanders.

 We oppose government interference in bargaining such as compulsory arbitration or the imposition of an obligation to bargain.
 Therefore, we urge repeal of the National Labor Relations Act and all laws that prohibit employers from making voluntary contracts with unions.
 We oppose all government back-to-work orders as the imposition of a form of forced labor.

-Libertarians view licensing as a method for government to convert a natural right into a privilege – one that involves paying fees to the government to exercise.
+Licensure is a method for government to convert a natural right into a privilege – one that involves paying fees to the government to exercise.
 Privileges can be and often are revoked by government.
-Rights must be held inviolate, and no one should be forced to pay to exercise a right.
+Rights must be held inviolate, and no one must be forced to pay to exercise a right.

 In particular, we call for the end of the prohibition of online file sharing, just as we oppose all victimless crimes.
 When content is shared it is not stolen as no one loses any property, only a potential loss of some future revenue, which is natural in any open market.

-We call for the repeal of the federal Occupational Safety and Health Act and any state level equivalent.
+We advocate the complete separation of employment from state.
+We therefore call for the repeal of the federal Occupational Safety and Health Act and any state level equivalent.
 These laws deny the right to liberty and property to both employer and employee, and interfere in their private contractual relations.
-The arbitrary and high-handed actions of OSHA invade property rights, raise costs, and are an injustice imposed on business.
 Instead, we promote free market solutions to help increase employee safety.

 The development of space and the establishment of a spacefaring civilization, being in the greatest common good of the human race, should not be restricted by governments.